 The first stage of getting a divorce is denial.
 Couples sometimes have trouble admitting separation is best because they don’t want to let their loved ones down or fall short of societal expectations.
+Sometimes, misconceptions about divorce can dissuade someone from filing.
 Thus, spouses ignore signs that they should break up.
 Anyone who’s always sweeping things under the rug ought to take a hard look at the root of the problems.

 Anger and Hostility

 Once the denial subsides, folks nearing a divorce typically become angry.
 This anger arises from a sense of betrayal and the belief that the other person did something wrong.
 Those who are ending their marriage should try their hardest to push past feelings of hostility.
 Frustration will only make things worse and further complicate legal matters when the process begins.

 Bargaining is another emotional stage of divorce.
 During this step, individuals are known for making false promises in an attempt to get the other person to stay.
 Often times, these assurances are made out of desperation and don’t stick in the long run.
 People should try to remain calm during this time.
 Emotions can run high, especially when there are children to consider and how the divorce will affect them.
 It’s better for someone to collect their thoughts than make a promise they can’t keep.